Kavithma-Thushal/Simple-POS-BackEnd-SpringBoot/README.md

-# 🌟 Spring Boot CRUD Application
+# 🌟 Spring Boot POS Application

-Welcome to the **Spring Boot CRUD Application**!
-This project showcases a basic CRUD (Create, Read, Update, Delete) application developed using Spring Boot and MySQL.
-It features a simple customer management system, enabling you to efficiently manage customer data with ease.
+The Spring Boot POS Application is a powerful and user-friendly system designed to handle various point-of-sale functionalities.
+Built with the Spring Boot framework, this application provides a robust solution for manage Customer Details, Item Details and Place Orders efficiently.

 ## 🛠️ Tech Stack